 Solvent-free synthesis of supported ZIF-8 films and patterns through transformation of deposited zinc oxide precursors.
 CrystEngComm 15, 9308 (2013).

 We are developing thin film deposition methods for porous materials.
-Recently, we pioneered a chemical vapor deposition process to deposit highly conformal MOF coatings (‘MOF-CVD’).
+Recently, we pioneered a chemical vapor deposition process to deposit highly conformal MOF coatings (‘MOF-CVD’) and has been translated to large-area substrates.
 The compatibility of MOF-CVD with existing microelectronics fabrication infrastructure will greatly facilitate MOF integration in microelectronics and related applications.
+We are also extending the protocol formulation via CVD to other MOF families.

 An updated roadmap for the integration of metal–organic frameworks with electronic devices and chemical sensors.
 Chemical Society Reviews, 46, 3185-3241 (2017)